Sustainability

 Medical expenses

-For Sapporo Beer Health Insurance Association members, medical expenses per member, including dependents, decreased 10,387 yen by 142,639 yen in 2019 and by 132,252 yen in 2020 (Health Scoring Report, Ministry of Health, Labour and Welfare).
+For Sapporo Breweries Health Insurance Association members, medical expenses per member, including dependents, 142,639 yen in 2019 and by 132,252 yen in 2020, and by 151,955 yen in 2021 (Health Scoring Report, Ministry of Health, Labour and Welfare).

 TOPICS